VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_api/endpoints/personnel_file_api_schema_folders.md

 ### Overview
-Within the Personnel File, documents are organized into pre-defined categories.
-These categories are displayed to the user as a hierarchy of folders.
+Within the Personnel File system, documents are first organized into predefined categories based on their content and purpose.
+These categories are further structured into a user-friendly hierarchy that mimics a folder structure, enhancing navigation and accessibility.
-The '**/v10/schema/folders**' endpoint returns this hierarchy listing the titles of each folder and the categories it contains.
+The '**/v10/schema/folders**' endpoint serves to provide this hierarchical view, detailing each folder along with its corresponding titles and the categories it encompasses.
+This two-tiered approach ensures a logical organization of documents while also offering an intuitive presentation to the end user.

-> The Personnel File gives tenants full control over the hierarchy of folders.
-The hierarchy can also be modified at any time as it only controls
+> Note: The Personnel File system empowers tenants with complete control over the folder hierarchy, allowing for customization and adjustments in
-> the presentation to the end user.
+> alignment with organizational preferences.
+Since this hierarchy is designed exclusively for end-user presentation, alterations can be made at
+> any time without impacting underlying data structures or functionalities.

 ### GET /v10/schema/folders
 #### Required scopes